tomdcsmith/machinelearningbootcamp/README.md

 ## Finalise the setup

 Open and run the "[load_libraries.ipynb](https://github.com/cambridgecoding/machinelearningbootcamp/blob/master/load_libraries.ipynb)" file, wait for the pre-fetching of the CIFAR10 dataset to be completed (it may take a while but a progress bar will show you the remaining time) and check whether the libraries have been successfully loaded.

+To execute the notebook, in your terminal run:

+    ipython notebook load_libraries.ipynb